Does Medicare Cover Hernia Surgery?

 Let’s assume your inguinal hernia repair costs $5,000.
 After you meet your $203 deductible, you Medicare Part B would pay $4,000 for your surgery and you would be responsible for $1,000 ($1,203 total with the deductible).

 In addition to a physician fee and facility services, the total cost of hernia surgery may include the price of anesthesia and drugs for post-surgery pain relief.

-Medicare Supplement Insurance Can Help Control Out-Of-Pocket Costs
+Medicare Supplement Plans Can Help Pay Your Out-Of-Pocket Hernia Surgery Costs

 A Medicare Supplement Insurance policy, also known as Medigap, will pay for certain expenses that Medicare leaves behind.
 There are 10 standardized Medigap policies, and each offers a different combination of basic benefits.

 All Medigap plans cover your Part A and Part B coinsurance to a certain degree.
 And more comprehensive plans even help pay for your Part A and Part B deductibles.

 This could substantially lower the out-of-pocket costs associated with your hernia surgery.

 Before undergoing hernia repair, talk to your health care provider about the services and supplies that your hernia surgery will entail.

 Ask why these services and supplies are required and how much each one will cost, then contact your insurance provider to see which ones are covered by your program.